kamansoft/klorchid/README.md

 A group of classes to ease the back-office development with [laravel/Orchid](https://orchid.software/).

-This package is meant to boost your RAPID web development with orchid mainly by providing extra laravel model traits, and extending Orchid's Screens classes
+this package is made with the intention to help in your RAPID web development with orchid mainly by providing extra laravel model traits, and extending Orchid's Screens classes

 ## Installing Dependencies